‘Days Of Our Lives’ Spoilers: Abigail Returns To Salem With Shocking News

-Days of our Lives spoilers reveal that Abigail Deveraux-DiMera (Marci Miller) will return to town with some shocking news, and it could change the lives of some Salem residents forever.
+Days of Our Lives spoilers reveal that Abigail Deveraux-DiMera (Marci Miller) will return to town with some shocking news, and it could change the lives of some Salem residents forever.

 According to a June 16 report by Soap Dirt, Abigail will return to Salem earlier than expected.
-Abby’s husband Chad DiMera (Billy Flynn) will be thrilled to see her, but she will be hiding a secret that could change everything.
+Abby’s husband, Chad DiMera (Billy Flynn), will be thrilled to see her, but she will be hiding a secret that could change everything.

-The latest Days of our Lives spoilers reveal that while she was away getting treatment with her grandmother, Laura Horton, Abigail found out that she was pregnant.
+The latest Days of Our Lives spoilers reveal that while she was away getting treatment with her grandmother, Laura Horton, Abigail found out that she was pregnant.
 While a pregnancy would usually be a happy occasion for a married couple, there will be a dark cloud that hangs over Abby’s news.

-As many Days of our Lives viewers will remember, while Abigail was in the middle of her mental breakdown, in which she created two alter-egos, Gabby and Dr. Laura, and one of them fell in love with Chad’s brother, Stefan DiMera (Tyler Christopher).
+As many Days of Our Lives viewers will remember, while Abigail was in the middle of her mental breakdown, in which she created two alter-egos, Gabby and Dr. Laura, one of them fell in love with Chad’s brother, Stefan DiMera (Tyler Christopher).
 Abigail’s alter, Gabby, become completely infatuated with Stefan and the two eventually ended up in bed together.
 When Chad found them and realized what had been going on, he claimed that his brother had raped his wife, who was obviously not in her right mind to consent to any sexual contact with him.

 In the latest #DAYS, Gabi inadvertently drops a bomb on Abigail.https://t.co/70zOJaOWU0 pic.twitter.com/7yw1zoIWyl